cmohge1/lrbs-scholarly-editing/index.md

 * Facility with transcribing documents in Markdown, HTML, and XML (using the standards of the Text Encoding Initiative).

-* Your very own miniature digital critical edition of a literary document.
+* Produce a miniature digital critical edition of a literary document.

 * Awareness of the problems and challenges of digital editions.